birnstiel/scheintool/README.md

 # LMU Scheintool

-Tool to generate certificates based on LSF data and a CSV/Excel file of Matrikelnumbers and grades.
+Tool to generate **LMU Physics certificates** based on LSF data and a CSV/Excel file of Matrikelnumbers and grades.
 An Excel file for the examination office is created as well.

+## Installation

+On a system with a python version above 3.9 you can just clone this repository and run the `Scheintool.py` script.
+If you install the package using `pip install .` in the base of the repository, then the command `schein` is added to your command line.

 ## Building